3 Key Takeaways from Gulfood Manufacturing 2024

 Plant-based companies and those that advocate for alternative protein sources also made an impact at the event, with many noting that the United Nations’ projection of nearly 10 billion people by 2050 means that countries will have no choice but to invest in plant-based protein or lab-grown meats because the planet lacks the space, explained Anthea Ayache, founder of the magazine The Ethicalist.

-Alternative proteins represented at the show included Mush&’s mycelium fungi protein product, as well as plant-based solutions from companies like Tetra Pak, Kerry Group’s various meat and dairy alternative lines, and the IFFCO’s clean label plant-based meats launched under its recent initiative called Thryve.
+Alternative proteins represented at the show included Mush&’s mycelium fungi protein product, as well as plant-based solutions such as Tetra Pak’s flavorings and flagship fava bean ice cream, Kerry Group’s various meat and dairy alternative lines, and IFFCO’s clean label plant-based meats launched under its recent initiative called Thryve.
 The lattermost company boasts the first 100% plant-based manufacturing facility in the Middle East.

 Tech-Enabled Ingredient Discovery